 (2) copies of other information that may have some design impact on your proposed building work such as:

 Important: A PIM does not give any form of approval under the District Plan or Building Act.
 Contact us or your own planning adviser to determine that your proposal complies with the District Plan.
 If it does not, and resource consent is required, you are strongly advised to obtain this before seeking a building consent to avoid possible expensive changes to your proposal.

 No, PIM’s are voluntary.
 They may be applied for separately or in combination with your building consent.

-All applications must be accompanied by three copies of the following documents:
+All applications must be accompanied by the following documents:

 Providing all fees are paid, the PIM will be sent to you when it is issued.

 If the PIM is applied for with the building consent, the timeframe for issue of both is 20 working days.